 Most South Africans have more free time on their hands in December.
 Summer is the ideal time to relax and recoup after a frenetic 2017.
-Rather than relaxing by completely vegetating, why not enjoy these summer sports as a healthy alternative.
+Rather than relaxing by completely vegetating, why not enjoy these summer sport as a healthy alternative.
 Your body will thank you – and so will your psyche.

 Because water is twelve times denser than air, each stroke and kick is a form of resistance training which improves your muscle tone and bone density.
 Swimming is also a wonderful way to cool down in summer.